Vision Therapy Can Change Your Life…

 Vision Therapy Research Study:

-According to Journal of Vision, perceptual training (including vision therapy) can improve visual performance among older adults and the elderly.
-The November 2010 study is available online here.
+According to Journal of Vision in November, 2010, confirms that vision therapy for adults is effective.
+Perceptual training (including vision therapy) can improve visual performance among older adults and the elderly.
 The study used an experimental group and a control group.
 The experimental group showed significant improvement while the control group experienced no improvement.

 Meet Dr. Laura Knapp - Vision Therapy Specialist